 Positive reinforcement training is the best method to train this breed.
 But because he is a sensitive breed, he will not react well to stern or harsh training.
 You definitely don’t want a fearful hunting companion that’s likely to run away rather than recall.

 It’s a great idea to crate train this breed.
 Crate training is beneficial for all dogs, especially those who can become overly anxious when left alone.
 A crate provides a safe haven that he can call his own.
 And it can also keep him out of trouble when you have to leave him at home alone.

-Recall will be the most challenging training task.
-Although Pointers will almost always come back, there’s a big chance that he will not if he has caught sight or scent of a bird or squirrel.
+The recall will be the most challenging training task.
+Although Pointers will almost always come back, there’s a big chance that he will not if he has caught sight or the scent of a bird or squirrel.
 If you let him off-leash, you need to be certain that he will come back.
 Thankfully, the breed’s responsiveness is one of the reasons why he is commonly chosen as a hunting dog.

 The Pointer is a healthy dog breed.
 He enjoys a lifespan of 10 to 12 years.
 The best way to keep him healthy is to keep up to date with regular veterinary health checks and vaccines.
-Exercise and top quality nutrition also go a long way to keeping him in tip-top condition and perhaps extend his life with you.
+Exercise and top-quality nutrition also go a long way to keeping him in tip-top condition and perhaps extend his life with you.

 Just like all purebred dogs, his breed is predisposed to certain health conditions more than others.
 Below are the most commonly found health concerns in the breed.
 So it’s a great idea to read up on these conditions and recognize their associated symptoms.